FlamingWater35/polygluttony-next/README.md

 ---

 Polygluttony Next translates `.ass` subtitle files with an LLM while guarding against the failure modes that wreck naive machine translation.
-Point it at a folder, connect a provider (Anthropic, OpenAI, or any OpenAI-compatible endpoint — including Gemini), optionally build a glossary, and run — watching live, honest telemetry the whole way.
+Point it at a folder, connect a provider (Anthropic, Gemini, Openrouter, OpenAI, or any OpenAI-compatible endpoint), optionally build a glossary, and run — watching live, honest telemetry the whole way.

 ## Why it's different